thofma/Tryparse.jl/README.md

 In this situation, inside `script.jl`, the arguments are available only as strings and thus need to be processed.
 Here is where `Tryparse.tryparse` comes into play.

-Similarly, if one uses Argparse or Comonicon.jl (both packages are highly recommended!), this looks like
+Similarly, if one uses ArgParse.jl, ArgMacros.jl or Comonicon.jl (those packages are highly recommended!), this looks like
 ```bash
 bla@home> julia script.jl --opt1=arg1 --opt2=arg2
 ```